Manchester city centre: Piccadilly

 Piccadilly is the transport interchange of the city centre with rail, tram and bus services all within a five-minute walk.
 The area is typically busy with pedestrians commuting to and from the city centre.
 The area is dominated by Piccadilly Gardens.
 It is the largest public square in the centre which was redeveloped in the early 2000s but not to a universally positive reception.
 For over 150 years Manchester Royal Infirmary was located on the site but closed in 1914.
 A few years after closure the hospital was demolished and public space was created with a landscaped garden set into the ground – hence the name.
-The area has a dedicated tram station and bus station which has over 20 stands.
+The area is served by Piccadilly Gardens tram stop and one of the city centre's main bus stations, Piccadilly Gardens bus station, which has over 20 stands.
 Most of the stands are located on the south-west side of the square with the rest on the north side.